SouzaGabrielC/sales-app-tech-case/README.md

 ## 1. Using the binary

-You can run the program using the binaries for you system (Mac, Windows, Linux) located in the Releases of this repository.
+You can run the program using the binaries for you system (Mac, Windows, Linux) located in the [latest release of this repository](https://github.com/SouzaGabrielC/shopee-tech-test/releases/latest).

 Make sure you have the /json folder at the same level as you binary.